harshn05/VoronoiImageGenerator/README.md

 ## Building the Project

-1. Clone the repository:
+1. Clone the repository
-2. Navigate into the project directory:
+2. Navigate into the project directory
-3. Create a new directory for the build:
+3. Create a new directory for the build
-4. Run CMake to configure the project and generate a Makefile:
+4. Run CMake to configure the project and generate a Makefile
-5. Build the project:
+5. Build the project

 ## Usage